 - Selenium: 6.5 mcg

-Mushrooms contain a number of vitamins and minerals that are important during pregnancy such as calcium, magnesium, potassium, and selenium.
+Mushrooms contain a number of vitamins and minerals that are important during pregnancy and are a good source of calcium, magnesium, potassium, and selenium.

 Notably, their star nutrient is potassium.
 One cup of white mushrooms contains three-fourths of the amount of potassium that one banana provides.